fractalbass/phg_sudoku_solver/README.md

           1   6   4 |   9   5   3 |   8   2   7 \\n
           7   5   2 |   6   8   4 |   1   9   3 \\n"
 ```
 Note:  The display has been cleaned up a bit above.

-Notes:
-  Create a new Sudoku instance by passing in an array of 9 strings.
-Each string needs to be 9 characters.
-Any non-
-  numeric character (1-9) is considered to be an unsolved cell.
-You can use spaces, Xs or whatever you like.

-  Call the `.solve` method on the sudoku instance that you create.

-  To get the results of the solved sudoku, you can
-  1)  Call the '.dump_known_cells_str' method, which will return a formatted string that represents the solved puzzle.
-  2)  Iterate over the '.get_fixed_value(r,c)' method, where r and c represent the row and column.
-The data returned
-      will be the value found for that cell.

-  WHEN SOMETHING GOES WRONG...
+## WHEN SOMETHING GOES WRONG...
 AND SOMETHING ALWAYS GOES WRONG...

 1. If the sudoku entered is invalid, the solve method will return an error.

 ```
 1.9.3p194 :015 > a = ['123123123']